-ATL Prodution is a French industrial SME with 25 people.
+ATL Production is a French industrial SME of 25 people.

-The company is working on new products, especially for mass distribution.
+The company is working on new products, notably for the retail sector.

-All production has been carried out in France for 35 years, on the company's site in Aubusson in the Creuse.
+All production has been carried out in France for 35 years, at the company's site in Aubusson in the Creuse.

 What was your CSR strategy before contacting Sami?

-The ecological and societal impacts of ATL are subjects of paramount importance to us, if only because of our products designed to reduce the arduousness of work.
+The ecological and societal impacts of ATL are of primary importance to us, if only through our products designed to reduce work-related discomfort.

-We are a small company with no team or person dedicated to CSR, we implemented our first actions, guided by our common sense.
+We are a small company without a team or person dedicated to CSR, we have implemented our first actions, guided by our common sense.

 An example is our waste, from paper to steel, which is collected and recycled in partnership with our suppliers.

-Ecology is a subject that I am personally very sensitive to, and I know that this is also the case for some people on my team.
+Ecology is a subject to which I am personally very sensitive, and I know that this is also the case for some members of my team.

-It seems obvious to me that as a business manager my role is to ensure the long-term sustainability of the company.
-This involves this carbon footprint to reduce our impact, but also to attract young people, especially engineers, and show them that we are taking the subject head-on.
+It seems obvious to me that as a business leader, my role is to ensure the long-term sustainability of the company.
+This involves this carbon assessment to reduce our impact, but also to attract young people, notably engineers, and showing them that we are tackling the issue head-on.

-It was our first carbon balance, very important for us to quantify our contribution to climate change and identify the actions to be implemented as a priority to limit our emissions and those on which we depend.
+This was our first carbon assessment, very important for us to quantify our contribution to climate change and identify the priority actions to implement to limit our emissions and those we depend on.

-This carbon footprint will serve as a starting point for monitoring our progress over time and setting specific and measurable goals.
+This carbon assessment will serve as a starting point to monitor our progress over time and set ourselves precise and measurable objectives.

 Why did you choose Sami?

-The first proposal I had was to go through a consultant and to be supported in carrying out a carbon assessment for 12 to 18 months.
-This represented 10 days of work, for a total budget of €10,000.
+The first proposal I had was to go through a consultant and be accompanied in the realization of a carbon assessment for 12 to 18 months.
+This represented 10 days of work, i.e. a total budget of €10,000.

-I found this approach a bit time-consuming, and above all, I was not thrilled with the idea that the quality of the final carbon footprint depends entirely on one person whose work practices I don't know.
+I found this way of doing things a bit long, and above all, I was not enthusiastic about the idea that the quality of the final carbon assessment would depend entirely on one person whose working practices I do not know.

 I discovered Sami through my network, offering a faster and more accessible approach.

-The calculations are carried out with the help of a online platform, which also guarantees quality and above all a certain neutrality that guarantees better objectivity of the result.
+The calculations are carried out with the help of an online platform, which also guarantees the quality and above all a certain neutrality that guarantees better objectivity of the result.

 I had also contacted another similar company, offering a carbon assessment carried out with the help of a platform.
 The support offered was lighter, which is what made me turn to Sami in the end, who I find offers the best of both worlds, the simplicity of an online platform with good human support.